 – Joel Wolfson, Photographer

 Joel is an internationally published photographer that loves teaching as much as shooting.
 He shares his 30 years of experience as a working pro with other photographers by way of his workshops, 1 on 1 training, webinars, articles, blog and speaking engagements.
 His articles have been translated for use in more than 30 countries yet he is best known for his artistic images of fleeting moments and unexpected views of everyday places around the globe.
-He works with great affiliates like Arizona Highways, ON1, Topaz Labs, Macphun and others to have more avenues for working with those wanting to pursue their love of photography.
+He is an Arizona Highways instructor/photographer and works with great affiliates like ON1, Topaz Labs, Skylum and others to have more avenues for working with those wanting to pursue their love of photography.
 His goal is to make learning and improving one’s photography easy, fun and rewarding.

 His roster of notable clients include Newsweek, Elle, Seventeen, Houghton Mifflin, Family Circle, and corporate clients such as AT&T, 3M, United Airlines, Chase and Pillsbury.
 He is one of the pioneers of digital photography.
 He has presented at national conferences, written articles for global publication, and conducted digital photography seminars for Apple and other corporations starting in the early 90s.